Why Does My Cat’s Dental Work Cost So Much?

 The lack of periodicity makes it likely that your cat’s dental problems are already advanced farther than yours would be before they are identified and addressed, and therefore less likely to be fixed simply by cleaning and polishing.
 A feline dental procedure frequently addresses years of problem development, not 6 months, and consequently more things often need to be done, leading to a higher cost.

 Benefits, Costs, And Risks

 Would it then be better to have your cat’s teeth cleaned every 6 months, like your own?
 Perhaps, but the benefits of periodic cleanings must be balanced against the costs, and risks, of general anesthesia.
-This balance is different for every cat, depending on degree and type of dental disease, and on the function of organs that affect anesthetic competency.
+This balance is different for every cat, depending on the degree and type of dental disease, and on the function of organs that affect anesthetic competency.
 All effective feline dental work requires general anesthesia, which is a cost most humans do not incur when having their teeth cleaned.
 To minimize both the costs and risks of general anesthesia, we try to do dental work only when the benefits clearly outweigh the costs.
 This is nearly impossible to determine from a simple oral examination since much feline dental disease occurs under the gums or around the tooth roots, where it can’t be seen without an X-ray (see our article on anesthesia-free dentals).
-And neither subgingival examination or oral X-rays can be performed without anesthesia.
+And neither subgingival examination nor oral X-rays can be performed without anesthesia.